fractalysid/Twive_Simplified/README.md

-# Two-Five Layout
+# Twive Layout
 Inspired by pierrechevalier83 [layout](https://github.com/qmk/qmk_firmware/tree/master/keyboards/ferris/keymaps/default) for ferris.

-Graphic made with draw.io, inspired by [Duccio](https://github.com/duckyb/zmk-sweep), thanks!
+Graphic made with draw.io, thanks [Duccio](https://github.com/duckyb/zmk-sweep) for the idea!

-I present to you: Two-Five!
+I present to you: Twive!

-But, 'why such a strange name?' you may ask.
+The name comes from the contraption of Two and Five.
+Why this name?
 Well, because 2^5 keys, 2*5 layers ~~and LSD-25~~ is all you will ever need.

 The basic ideas are set but I keep changing everything based on my use feedback.